-Walgreens Stock Gets a Boost After Beating Earnings Estimates—But the Chain Still Needs a Prescription for Growth
+Walgreens Stock Gets Boost After Beating Earnings Estimates—But Chain Still Needs a Prescription for Growth

 While Walgreen executives were pleased with the results on a call with analysts Thursday, it appears the drugstore chain has a ways to go in order to stay in good health.
 And industry-wide problems may be the source of the company's pains.

-Pessina told analysts on a call that “the pressures we have seen for some time continues to impact our businesses, and we still have a lot to do to develop the transformation and data to get ahead of the market trends again and return our company to strong and consistent growth.”
+Pessina told analysts on a call that "the pressures we have seen for some time continues to impact our businesses, and we still have a lot to do to develop the transformation and data to get ahead of the market trends again and return our company to strong and consistent growth.''

 What has been ailing Walgreens?